 From understanding what your cycling goals are, through to what kind of bike, accessories and equipment is best suited for your needs.
-This guide will help you through a range of factors and considerations that you’ll want to think about before buying your first bike.
+This guide will help you through a range of factors and considerations that you’ll want to think about before choosing your first bike.

 Set your cycling goals and work out your needs

 Whether you’re wanting to commute to work or hit the trails at weekends, or both, it’s important to know what your goals and aspirations are so that you can research and buy the best possible bike that’s designed for your particular needs.

 Although some bikes are versatile and are able to ride on a variety of terrains and environments, others are very specialised and might only be suited to roads and or long distance riding.